andreiavrammsd/cpp-static-task-executor/README.md

-# Static pipeline
+# Static task executor

-Testing of template based pipeline runner.
+Testing of template based task executor.
 Compared with a version based on dynamic polymorphism.

 ## Requirements
 * C++11